Frequently Asked Questions

 Will my lawn get torn up?

 The contractors will repair any damage caused by installing the cable from the street to the house.
-The contractor will bore under paved driveways and gravel driveways will have a very narrow trench dug across them and will be repaired as soon as the conduit is laid.
+The contractor will bore UNDER paved driveways.
+Gravel driveways will have a very narrow trench dug across them and will be properly layered and repaired as soon as the conduit is laid.

 How does the fiber get into my house?

 The fiber enters a small grey box on the side of each house, typically at the same location as your electric meter and telephone service.
 A short piece of fiber passes through the wall (often in an existing hole used for phone or cable), and is connected to a box very similar to a DSL modem or cable modem.
-The box is plugged into a standard AC wall socket for power, and your existing wireless router or Ethernet switch can be plugged in.
-There are four copper Gigabit Ethernet ports, and optionally, two additional ports for VoIP phone service--your existing landline phone cable can be plugged into an ATA port for voice service.
+The box is plugged into a standard AC wall socket for power, and your existing wireless router or Ethernet switch is plugged into the fiber box.
+Depending on the type of 'Fiber Modem' (ONT) installed in your home, there is at least one Gigabit Ethernet port for LAN connectivity with additional ports available for VoIP phone service--your existing landline phone cable can be plugged into an ATA port for voice service.

 Will I have to spend a lot of money to re-wire inside my house?

 You will not have to make any changes inside your house to use the WideOpen fiber connection.
-The box we use to connect you has copper Ethernet ports, and if you currently use a wireless router inside your home for Internet, all you have to do is plug your existing wireless router into the WideOpen box.
-If you have Ethernet cabling in your house (e.g. Cat 5, Cat 5e, Cat 6), you can plug up to four cables into our box, or if you have an Ethernet switch, you can plug that into our box--quick and easy change.
+The box we use to connect you has copper Ethernet ports, and if you currently use a wireless router or mesh system inside your home for Internet, all you have to do is plug your existing modern wireless router into the WideOpen box and do a hard reset to switch it to the new network.
+If you have Ethernet cabling in your house (e.g. Cat 5, Cat 5e, Cat 6), you can buy an Ethernet switch to plug that into our box -- a quick and easy change.

 How long does fiber last?

-Fiber typically lasts thirty years or more.
-Studies indicate that homes with fiber connections typically sell for $5,000 to $7,000 more than homes without fiber.
+Fiber typically lasts for several decades.
+Studies indicate that homes with fiber connections generally sell for $5,000 to $7,000 more than homes without fiber.
 It is a better investment than adding a new deck or upgrading a master bath, both of which cost more than fiber and return less when you sell your home.

 Isn’t wireless cheaper?